This Web page last updated Aug 14 2012.

 "I bought a Heath/Zenith or Zenith product and need help!"
-If you bought some electrical item with that brand since, say, 2005; it's not "really" Heath or Zenith; some company just bought the *name*.
+If you bought some household electrical item with that brand since, say, 2005; it may not be "really" Heath or Zenith; some company may have leased the *name*.
 Here's more information to explain what I mean.
-If you have a *computer*, keep reading....
+If you are looking for or about old or new kits by Heath, I have some information..
+If you have a Heath or Zenith *vintage computer*, keep reading....

-This Web page is about the Heathkit or Heath - Zenith computers built and sold in the 1970's and 80's.
+This Web page is largely about the Heathkit or Heath - Zenith computers built and sold in the 1970's and 80's.
 But I also have information and manuals for other computer products from Heathkit, on this or other Web pages.
-There is not much here about Zenith computers that run only MS-DOS or Windows: this stuff is OLDER.
+There is not much here about Zenith computers that run only MS-DOS or Windows: computers on this Web page are OLDER.
 Details and links are below.

 - Herb Johnson